Ester Boserup

 Her other major work, Woman's Role in Economic Development, explored the allocation of tasks between men and women, and inaugurated decades of subsequent work connecting issues of gender to those of economic development, pointing out that many economic burdens fell disproportionately on women.
 In an early review, her book was called "pioneering;" nearly five decades later, it has proved influential, having been cited by thousands of other works.

 It was her great belief that humanity would always find a way and was quoted in saying "The power of ingenuity would always outmatch that of demand".
 She also influenced the debate on women in the workforce and human development, and the possibility of better opportunities of work and education for women.

 Her work earned her three honorary doctorate degrees: one from Wageningen University; one from Brown University; and one from the University of Copenhagen.
 She was also elected to the US National Academy of Sciences as a Foreign Associate in 1989.
 The doctorates were in three different fields: agricultural, economic, and human sciences, respectively; the interdisciplinary nature of her work is reflected in these honors, just as it distinguished her career.
 Of interdisciplinarity, Boserup said: "Somebody should have the courage not to specialise and to look at how one can bring things together.
 That is what I have tried to do."

 Biography

-Her father was a Danish engineer, who died when she was 2 years old.
+Her father was a Danish engineer, who died when she was two years old.
 The family was almost destitute for several years.
 Then, "encouraged by her mother and aware of her limited prospects without a good degree," she studied economic and agricultural development at the University of Copenhagen from 1929, and obtained her degree in theoretical economics in 1935.

-Ester had married Mogens Boserup when both were twenty-one; the young couple lived on his allowance from his well-off family during their remaining university years.
+Ester had married Mogens Boserup when both were aged 21; the young couple lived on his allowance from his well-off family during their remaining university years.
 Their daughter, Birte, was born in 1937; their sons Anders, in 1940, and Ivan, in 1944.